mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 }
 ```

+As this example illustrates, you can specify the Elastic network addresses using:
-Please note that an Elastic IP may be specified using either an IPv4 address (like 1.1.1.1 in the above example) or an allocation ID (like eipalloc-12345678).
-If an IPv4 address is used, it gets resolved into the corresponding allocation ID before it is associated with an NLB.
+- an IPv4 address like `1.1.1.1` in the example.
+- an allocation ID like `eipalloc-12345678` in the example.

+If you use an IPv4 address, the address is resolved into the corresponding allocation ID before it is associated with the NLB.

-## TLS protocol
-NLB listeners use TCP protocol by default.
-For TLS, the protocol field should be set to TLS, and a SSL policy and SSL certificates should be specified:
+## Enabling Transport Layer Security (TLS)
+By default, AWS Network Load Balancer listeners use the TCP protocol.
+If you want to enable secure encrypted communication using Transport Layer Security and secure socket layer (SSL) certificates, you should do the following in the Edge-LB pool configuration file:
+- Set the `protocol` field to TLS.
+- Set the `policy` field to specify a secure socket layer (SSL) policy
+- Specify one or more SSL certificate file names for the `certificates` field.

+For example, the following code snippet illustrates how to specify configuration properties for secure communication:

 ```json
   "listeners": [